Swan Hennessy: A Composer to Rediscover

 From 1886 he first settled in London and married the descendant of an Anglo-Irish land-owning family in Edinburgh in late 1888.
 The marriage did not prove successful.
 Although two children were born in 1890 and 1891, a divorce was filed in 1892 and granted in 1893.
 It left scars in his career: he did not compose anything for more than ten years.

-From about 1903, and permanently from October 1905, he settled in Paris, the place he once described as “the only place in the world where life is easy and agreeable”.
+From about 1903, he settled in Paris, the place he once described as “the only place in the world where life is easy and agreeable”.
 Here he was at the centre of musical development, and although he never fully shook off the influence of German romanticism, he opened himself up for influences of the French impressionists.
 He found a regular publisher in Eugène Demets, who also published Ravel and Satie and, like Satie, developed a humoristic vein at exactly the same time – with the difference that Satie’s became well-known and Hennessy’s is forgotten.
 Hennessy’s original piano music, in particular of the period from about 1907 to 1913, most certainly deserves rediscovery.

 Hennessy and his family, re-joined by his father, went into exile in Switzerland during World War I and did not return before Michael D. Hennessy had died there in August 1919.
 Again, he hardly composed anything for five years – a second ‘gap’ in his career’ – , and when he returned his output focused on his own brand of musical Celticism.
 For his last ten years, he mainly composed chamber music, and most of this comes with epithets like ‘celtique’, ‘irlandais’, or ‘gaélique’.
 In these works he rarely uses traditional music, but recreates typical melodic curves of Irish or Breton traditional music.
 For Hennessy, this type of repertoire was a welcome solution to the problem of contemporary harmony.
 He was an outspoken opponent of Arnold Schoenberg and his principles, often on the brink of polemics, but always emphasising the importance of nature and human emotions which he sought to emulate in his music and which he missed in the avant-garde of his time.
 Identifying with his Irish heritage, and joining a group of like-minded Breton composers in Paris, this became a stylistic guidance as well as an emotional identity.